Spiral Dynamics: Influence and applications

-Spiral Dynamics has influenced management theory, which was the primary focus of the 1996 Spiral Dynamics book.
-John Mackey and Rajendra Sisodia write that the vision and values of conscious capitalism as they articulate it are consistent with the "2nd tier" VMEMES of Spiral Dynamics.
+Spiral Dynamics has been applied in some academic articles on management theory, which was the primary focus of the 1996 Spiral Dynamics book.
+John Mackey and Rajendra Sisodia write that the vision and values of conscious capitalism as they articulate it are consistent with the "2nd tier" VMEMES.
 Rica Viljoen's case study of economic development in Ghana demonstrates how understanding the Purple VMEME allows for organizational storytelling that connects with diverse (non-Western) worldviews.

 Spiral Dynamics has also been noted as an example of applied memetics.
-In his chapter, "'Meme Wars': A Brief Overview of Memetics and Some Essential Context" in the peer-reviewed book Memetics and Evolutionary Economics, Michael P. Schlaile includes Spiral Dynamics in the "organizational memetics" section of his list of "enlightening examples of applied memetics."
 Schlaile also notes Said Dawlabani's SDi-based "MEMEnomics" as an alternative to his own "economemetics" in his chapter examining memetics and economics in the same book.
 Elza Maalouf argues that SDi provides a "memetic" interpretation of non-Western cultures that Western NGOs often lack, focusing attention on the "indigenous content" of the culture's value system.

-Spiral Dynamics continues to influence integral philosophy and spirituality, and the developmental branch of metamodern philosophy.
-Both integralists and metamodernists connect their philosophies to SD's Yellow VMEME.
-Integralism also identifies with Turquoise and eventually added further stages not found in SD or SDi, while metamodernism dismisses Turquoise as nonexistent.
+Spiral Dynamics remains influential in new-age philosophy and spirituality.